XiaoyanWork/MMSED/README.md

 ## Pre-trained Models
-Download the pre-trained models from [Hugging face](https://huggingface.co/) and change their directories in the code.
+Download the pre-trained models from [HuggingFace](https://huggingface.co/) and change their directories in the code.